-Why Are Real Estate Agents So Hated?
+Why People Hate Real Estate Agents

 For starters, it is the fact that just about anybody can become a real estate agent.
 Until a few years ago in California anybody could get a real estate license just by passing the exam.
 A person did not have to graduate high school to obtain a real estate license.
 Today, the state of California requires minimum educational requirements, but it's still not enough to suit most of us.

 Sizing up an agent is difficult for many people because so many agents fluff and puff about themselves.
 It's hard to tell what is true and what is misrepresentation or an outright lie.
 Most agents are honest, however, and ethical.
-When in doubt, there are ways you can find out if your real estate agent is dishonest.

 The Main Problem Facing Real Estate Agents

 A fair assessment is about 3 out of every 4 agents don't have enough experience and will probably never gain enough experience to develop themselves into the professionals they should become.
 There is no school like the school of hard knocks, and most agents learn on the job.
 The Realtor associations offer webinars and seminars for agents, but still, the information has to be retained by the agent and delivered by a credible source to be viable.
 Seminar speakers are not required to be licensed to deliver seminars, although some are able to obtain credentials to offer continuing education credits to agents.

 There is a huge turnover in the real estate industry.
 Industry statistics show the number of active real estate agents falls and rises with the economy.
 When times are good and consumers are optimistic, the number of active real estate agents rises, so even though a large number might not renew their licenses, a fresh batch of newly licensed agents fills that void.
 The 2007 mortgage meltdown sent many agents running for the hills.